 Seoul seamlessly blends 600-year-old palaces with cutting-edge technology, traditional hanok villages with K-pop culture, and street food markets with Michelin-starred restaurants.
 This itinerary takes you from ancient royal grounds and traditional craft districts to trendy neighborhoods where Seoul's youth culture thrives, plus world-class museums that tell Korea's compelling story.

-The historic heart of Seoul unfolds around and , where centuries-old traditions survive amid the modern metropolis.
+The historic heart of Seoul unfolds around Gyeongbokgung Palace and Bukchon Hanok Village, where centuries-old traditions survive amid the modern metropolis.
 This is where you'll find Seoul's most photogenic corners — traditional hanok houses with curved rooflines, palace courtyards where guards still change in colorful ceremony, and narrow alleys that feel like stepping back in time.

 Morning — Start early at the palace gates to catch the Changing of the Guard ceremony and beat the crowds through the massive complex.

-• — arrive by 9am for ceremony; free entry if wearing hanbok; allow 2-3 hours
+• Gyeongbokgung Palace — arrive by 9am for ceremony; free entry if wearing hanbok; allow 2-3 hours

-• — located within palace grounds; extends to 8pm Saturdays
+• The National Folk Museum of Korea — located within palace grounds; extends to 8pm Saturdays

 Afternoon — Wander the preserved hanok lanes where Seoul's aristocrats once lived, now filled with galleries, guesthouses, and hidden teahouses.

-• — best combined with palace visit; follow numbered viewpoints 1-8
+• Bukchon Hanok Village — best combined with palace visit; follow numbered viewpoints 1-8

-• — traditional teahouse tucked in the hills; try pumpkin bingsu
+• Suyeonsanbang — traditional teahouse tucked in the hills; try pumpkin bingsu

-• — quaint spot with outside views; honey biscuits are exceptional
+• Chatteul — quaint spot with outside views; honey biscuits are exceptional

-Central Seoul's shopping heartland pulses around , where neon signs compete with street food vendors and beauty stores overflow with K-beauty treasures.
+Central Seoul's shopping heartland pulses around Myeondong Shopping Street, where neon signs compete with street food vendors and beauty stores overflow with K-beauty treasures.
 This is tourist Seoul at its most intense — crowded, commercial, but undeniably energetic, with Seoul's iconic tower watching over the chaos from above.

 Morning — Beat the crowds at Korea's most famous traditional market, then dive into Myeongdong's beauty paradise before the afternoon rush.

-• — opens 9am, closed Sundays; try hotteok (sugar cinnamon pancake)
+• Namdaemun Market — opens 9am, closed Sundays; try hotteok (sugar cinnamon pancake)

-• — flagship store with massive K-beauty selection; much cheaper than overseas
+• Olive Young Myeongdong Town — flagship store with massive K-beauty selection; much cheaper than overseas

 Afternoon — Fuel up on legendary dumplings, then tackle the shopping streets before heading up Namsan mountain.

-• — Michelin-recognized classic; expect queues but worth it; multiple levels
+• Myeongdong Kyoja Main Restaurant — Michelin-recognized classic; expect queues but worth it; multiple levels

 Evening — Ascend to Seoul's most famous viewpoint for sunset over the sprawling metropolis.

-• — stay until 10:30pm; sunset views are stunning; hiking up is challenging but rewarding
+• N Seoul Tower — stay until 10:30pm; sunset views are stunning; hiking up is challenging but rewarding

-Seoul's design-forward energy splits between the underground mega-mall of Gangnam and the trendy converted factories of .
+Seoul's design-forward energy splits between the underground mega-mall of Gangnam and the trendy converted factories of Seongsu-dong 2(i)-ga.
 This is modern Korea at its most curated — from the famous library that breaks Instagram to boutique stores hidden in industrial buildings where Seoul's creatives come to see and be seen.

 Morning — Start in Gangnam's subterranean retail wonderland, anchored by one of Asia's most beautiful libraries.

-• — open until 10pm; Starfield Library is the main draw; confusing layout but worth exploring
+• Starfield Coex Mall — open until 10pm; Starfield Library is the main draw; confusing layout but worth exploring

 Afternoon — Cross the river to Seoul's Brooklyn, where former shoe factories now house concept stores and design studios.

-• — small but impressive two-floor complex; central courtyard is beautiful
+• Seongsu Federation — small but impressive two-floor complex; central courtyard is beautiful

-• — wonderful stationery store with sudoku corner; pricey but well-curated gifts
+• Point of View — wonderful stationery store with sudoku corner; pricey but well-curated gifts

 Evening — Queue for Seoul's most hyped beauty brand in their industrial flagship store.

-• — expect queues but they move quickly; industrial exterior, transformed interior
+• Tamburins Seongsu — expect queues but they move quickly; industrial exterior, transformed interior

-University district pulses with Seoul's most authentic youth energy — indie bands, street art, and hole-in-the-wall bars where students and artists gather until dawn.
-Pair this creative chaos with nearby , a local food paradise that shows Seoul's more authentic, neighborhood side.
+University district Hongdae pulses with Seoul's most authentic youth energy — indie bands, street art, and hole-in-the-wall bars where students and artists gather until dawn.
+Pair this creative chaos with nearby Mangwon Market, a local food paradise that shows Seoul's more authentic, neighborhood side.

 Morning — Start at Seoul's most beloved local market, where office workers and families shop for ingredients you've never seen before.

-• — open 9am-9pm daily; packed with authentic local food; try 부산대원어묵 for incredible fish cake
+• Mangwon Market — open 9am-9pm daily; packed with authentic local food; try 부산대원어묵 for incredible fish cake

 Afternoon — Decompress along the peaceful linear park built on old railway tracks, then experience Seoul's quirkiest café concept.

-• — 24-hour green space; perfect for strolling; water features and grassed areas
+• Gyeongui Line Forest Park — 24-hour green space; perfect for strolling; water features and grassed areas

-• — unique café with live sheep; drinks pricey but think petting zoo fee; coconut latte recommended
+• Thanks Nature Cafe — unique café with live sheep; drinks pricey but think petting zoo fee; coconut latte recommended

 Evening — Dive into Hongdae's legendary nightlife scene, where indie venues and student bars create Seoul's most democratic party atmosphere.

-Seoul's global identity emerges around the and the international enclave of .
+Seoul's global identity emerges around the National Museum of Korea and the international enclave of Itaewon-dong.
 Here you'll find Korea's finest cultural treasures alongside its most diverse neighborhood — where mosques, military memorials, and world-class art galleries reflect Seoul's complex modern identity.

 Morning — Immerse yourself in 5,000 years of Korean history and culture at one of Asia's finest museums.

-• — free admission; massive permanent collection requires full morning; stays open until 8:30pm Wed/Sat
+• National Museum of Korea — free admission; massive permanent collection requires full morning; stays open until 8:30pm Wed/Sat

 Afternoon — Explore Korea's military history and contemporary art scene in nearby cultural institutions.

-• — free entry, closed Mondays; vast collection needs half-day; extensive aircraft and tank displays
+• War Memorial of Korea — free entry, closed Mondays; vast collection needs half-day; extensive aircraft and tank displays

-• — must book ahead; beautiful architecture; precious collection mixes traditional and contemporary
+• Leeum Museum of Art — must book ahead; beautiful architecture; precious collection mixes traditional and contemporary

 Evening — Experience Seoul's most international neighborhood, centered around Korea's largest mosque.

-• — largest mosque in Korea; beautiful architecture; respectful visits welcome 6am-9pm
+• Seoul Central Mosque — largest mosque in Korea; beautiful architecture; respectful visits welcome 6am-9pm